ApproximateIdentity/toric-geometry/README.md

 Note
 -----
 This repository is a work in progress and you can safely assume that this file is not updated with the latest information on what's been coded.
+I am making an attempt at following best practices such as test-driven development, extreme programming, etc. so this is as much a CS design project as a mathematical one.
 If you have any questions, feel free to email/message me.

 Summary
 -----